 - Perfect balance of flavors: Sweet and tart cranberries combined with juicy citrus is sure to make these deliciously moist muffins ones everyone will love!

 Ingredients for Orange Cranberry Muffins

 - Whole wheat or spelt flour: I love using nutrient dense whole grain flours for muffins.
 If using all purpose flour, use 1 cup for every 3/4 cups whole wheat.
 You’ll also need to reserve a bit of flour for dusting the cranberries.

 - Liquid sweetener: Maple syrup, honey, or agave.
 Do not use dry sweetener, it must be liquid.

-- Plain yogurt: Adds moistness to the muffins just like with healthy chocolate chip muffins.
+- Plain yogurt: Adds moistness to the muffins.
 Try to avoid Greek yogurt unless you are a more experienced baker and know how to balance the liquids.